 Where the security transaction is based on a contractual relationship, the liability would be assessed on the basis of the general principles of contract law.
 This would be the case in the event of an underwriting agreement with the issuer or direct contractual relationship between the issuer and the subscriber of securities.
-The liability will be triggered at the occurrence of a negligence or fraud, as this will be further set out in the contractual agreement governing the security transaction and the general principles of contract law.
+The liability dv@vdblaw.com tb@vdblaw.com